 In the sequel we show that the MECS-Proca model may be related to another first-class theory.
-Starting from the GU system constructed in the above, subject to the second-class constraints (\ref{y8.1}) and the first-class constraints (\ref{y15.1}) and (\ref{y15.3}) and whose evolution is governed by the first-class Hamiltonian (\ref{y20}) we consider the following field combinations
+Starting from the GU system constructed in the above, subject to the second-class constraints (\ref{y8.1}), the first-class constraints (\ref{y15.1}) and (\ref{y15.3}) and whose evolution is governed by the first-class Hamiltonian (\ref{y20}), we consider the following fields/momenta combinations

 which are in (strong) involution with first-class constraints $G_{a}\approx 0 $